 LPSD values the importance of providing students with a balanced mathematics program.
-Math Leads have been established at every elementary school to help teachers attain a solid foundation to deliver a program of conceptual understanding, numerical fluency, and reinforce the joy of learning mathematics.
+Teachers deliver a program of conceptual understanding, numerical fluency, and reinforce the joy of learning mathematics.
 It is the goal that each student will receive differentiated support by having every classroom fully implement Guided Math in the upcoming years.

 Reading & Writing